PavaniMaganti/HR-Workforce-Analytics-Employee-Retention/README.md

 MSc Artificial Intelligence

-Interested in:
+### Areas of Interest

-- Data Analytics
+* Data Analytics
-- Machine Learning
+* Machine Learning
-- Business Intelligence
+* Business Intelligence
-- Applied AI
+* Applied AI
+* Data Visualization

 ---

-⭐ If you found this project interesting, feel free to connect with me on LinkedIn and explore my other projects.
+⭐ If you found this project interesting, feel free to explore the notebook, dashboard, and analysis included in this repository.